MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 # Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest

 ## SYNOPSIS
-Update the navigation property appLogCollectionRequests in users
+The collection property of AppLogUploadRequest.

 ## SYNTAX